Changa Manga Forest Railway

 The following photo on the left from Changa Manga is my favourite.
 The photograph is courtesy of Dr Roland Ziegler and shows derailment of a timber train in winter of 1996.
 The staff is seen here using simple machine physics to lift heavy weight train back on the track.
 Reminds me of Archimedes saying that "Give me a place to stand and I will move the earth!" (with a lever and a well positioned fulcrum)

-The photograph on the right, also by Dr Roland Ziegler, shows the crew attempting a re-railing of a derailed locomotive tender on the same day.
+The photograph above, also by Dr Roland Ziegler, shows the crew attempting a re-railing of a derailed locomotive tender on the same day.
 It seems that derailments are quite common!